Adde-h/DH2642-Project/README.md

 App.js: Contains everything needed for the application to function and render

-SpotifyModel.js: Our model for this application containing functions to set and save data, to be used more in the future
+SpotifyModel.js: Our model for this application contains functions to set and save data, to be used more in the future

 index.js: Where everything renders to the webpage